Is there such thing as normal vaginal pH?

 Things that can affect your vaginal pH balance include but aren’t limited to:

 Antibiotics.
-If you’re taking antibiotics for something like a sinus infection, they might not just be killing the bacteria in your sinuses, or wherever they were prescribed for: They can actually end up wiping out some of that good bacteria in your vagina, the lactobacilli.
+If you’re taking antibiotics, they might not just be killing the unhealthy bacteria they were prescribed for.
+They can actually end up wiping out some of that good bacteria in your vagina, the lactobacilli.

 If you’re on antibiotics for something non-vagina-related, remember to balance your system out by ingesting more probiotic foods.
-Cultured yogurt (not the sugary kind), kefir, kimchi, and sauerkraut all contain lots of probiotics, a.k.a. the good bacteria your body needs to maintain a healthy gut and vaginal microbiome.
+Cultured yogurt (not the sugary kind), kefir, kimchi, and sauerkraut all contain lots of probiotics.
+This is the healthy bacteria your body needs to maintain a healthy gut and vaginal microbiome.

 You can also take probiotics in pill form, but ask your doctor for a recommendation: Not all brands are created equal!
 The best probiotics supplements tend to be the ones that require refrigeration and that have a shorter expiration period (it means they’re fresher and more effective).

 Your period.
-Yup, another reason to *strongly dislike* your period: It can screw up your vaginal pH.
+Yup, another reason to *strongly dislike* your period: It can screw up your vaginal pH balance.
 This is because blood has a pH of 7.4, a whole lot higher than your vagina’s “neutral” state.
-So, when you menstruate, your pH levels increase – up to an average of 6.6 on cycle day 2, according to one study.11
+When you menstruate, your vagina’s pH levels increase up to an average of 6.6 on cycle day 2, according to one study.11

-Menstrual hygiene products may also impact the vaginal microbiota – especially those that absorb rather than collect Another term for menstrual flow (commonly known as your period)., like tampons (which hold blood inside your vagina for longer than your body intended).
-These tend to further disrupt your vaginal pH and encourage bacterial growth.
+Menstrual hygiene products may also impact the vaginal microbiota.
+This is true, especially for products that absorb rather than collect Another term for menstrual flow (commonly known as your period)., like tampons.
+These products hold blood inside your vagina for longer than your body intended, further disrupting your vaginal pH balance and encouraging bacterial growth.

 This is part of why it’s so important to change tampons every 4-8 hours.
 Menstrual blood naturally contains a certain amount of “bad” bacteria; normally, it’s shed from the body right away.
-If it stays within the vagina for too long, that bacteria grows and may start to release higher quantities of toxins – like the ones that cause Toxic Shock Syndrome (TSS).12
+If menstrual blood stays within the vagina for too long, it may start to release higher quantities of toxins.
+These toxins can cause Toxic Shock Syndrome (TSS).12

-Avoid bacterial infections by changing your tampon frequently or by choosing alternative period products (like a menstrual cup or menstrual disc) made from materials that are biologically inert (like medical-grade silicone or polymers).
-Keep in mind that even menstrual cups and discs should be changed at least every 12 hours, or however often is recommended by the manufacturer.
+Avoid bacterial infections by changing your tampon frequently.
+You can also choose alternative period products.
+Consider switching to a menstrual cup or menstrual disc) made from materials that are biologically inert, like medical-grade silicone or polymers.
+Keep in mind that even menstrual cups and discs should be changed as often as recommended by the manufacturer.

-We do know that hormonal fluctuations impact vaginal pH by changing certain conditions within the vagina: the amount and viscosity of vaginal secretions, the glycogen content, and the vaginal oxygen carbon dioxide levels, just to name a few.
+We do know that hormonal fluctuations impact vaginal pH balance by changing certain conditions within the vagina.
+Some of these conditions include the amount and viscosity of vaginal secretions.
+Also included are the glycogen content, and the vaginal oxygen carbon dioxide levels.
 We also know that lower estrogen usually correlates with an increase in vaginal pH.13

-Estrogen levels change throughout your menstrual cycle, peaking right around ovulation and then dropping off during the luteal phase, before your period.
+Estrogen levels change throughout your menstrual cycle.
+They peak right around ovulation and then drop off during the luteal phase, before your period.
 However, estrogen can be influenced by a number of other factors, including menopause, pregnancy, prolonged stress, and certain health conditions.
-So, if your vaginal pH is out of whack, it could have something to do with hormonal changes.
+So, if your pH balance is out of whack, it could have something to do with hormonal changes.

-In short: Never put any substances up your vagina without consulting your provider, first, and NEVER, EVER douche.
-You’ll just end up killing off all those valuable, hard-working lactobacilli – and then have to suffer through an itchy, smelly case of bacterial vaginosis as a result.
+In short: Avoid douches and never put any substances up your vagina without consulting your provider, first.
+Otherwise, you’ll just end up killing off all those valuable, hard-working lactobacilli.
+You will then have to suffer through an itchy, smelly case of bacterial vaginosis as a result.

 Semen.
-Penis-in-vagina (PIV) sex that ends with ejaculation – i.e. the release of semen within the vagina – is another common cause of imbalanced vaginal pH levels.
+Penis-in-vagina (PIV) sex that ends with ejaculation is another common cause of imbalanced pH levels.
 According to the World Health Organization, the typical pH of liquefied semen is between 7.2 and 8.0.14 This is significantly higher than your vagina’s average pH of 3.5 to 4.5.

-So, it makes sense that introducing alkaline sperm to your acidic vaginal microbiome tends to throw off vaginal pH balance, though usually only temporarily.
-To avoid bacterial overgrowth from the elevated pH after PIV sex, use condoms, shower and/or pee after your partner finishes, and let gravity do its thing.
+So, it makes sense that introducing alkaline sperm to your acidic vaginal environment tends to throw off balance, though usually only temporarily.
+To avoid bacterial overgrowth from the elevated pH after PIV sex, use condoms.
+You can also take a shower and/or pee after your partner finishes, and let gravity do its thing.

-Falling asleep right after sex means sperm stays in there longer, so it’s not a bad idea to move around a bit or even utilize one of the new-fangled semen-remover devices on the market (like this sponge from Awkward Essentials) before passing out.
+Falling asleep right after sex means sperm stays in there longer, so it’s not a bad idea to move around a bit after sex.
+Before passing out, you can even utilize one of the new-fangled semen-remover devices, like this sponge from Awkward Essentials.

 How to test vaginal pH levels

-If you experience any of the symptoms below, it’s a good indicator that you vaginal pH is off balance.
+If you experience any of the symptoms below, it’s a good indicator that there’s an imbalance.
 Give your healthcare provider a ring to figure out what’s going on if you’re suffering from: